FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th May 2015.md

 In the absence of agreement on the Motion, the Deputy Mayor instructed that

-a Vote be taken in relation to Councillor Prendiville’s Motion.--- 22
+a Vote be taken in relation to Councillor Prendiville’s Motion.
+---
+22

 The result of the voting was as follows: